Hero image

 This lesson is a GCSE psychology lesson which focuses on revising areas of 'the brain unit.
 The lesson includes 8 slides and is designed to fill a 60 minute lesson.
 Included: the role of the left and right hemisphere- student activity.
 Add the correct statements under the correct side of the brain- worksheet provided.
 Answers are also on the power point. sex differences in brain lateralisation- student activity.
 Fill in the blanks exercise- worksheet included.
 Explanation of the impact of neurological damage.
 Referring to visual agnosia and prosopagnosia.
 Revising Damasio et al (1994) research focusing on Phineas Gage.
 Encouraging students to think about the aims, procedure, findings and conclusion of their research.
 Answers also included on the power point. true or false exercise- key statements and answers on the power point. independent revision task.
 Students are provided with a ‘key concepts worksheet’, this includes all key terms from the brain unit.
 Students should use their notes and the textbooks to fill in the definitions for each key term.

-GCSE sociology [Eduqas/ WJEC]- Global families
+GCSE sociology [Eduqas/ WJEC]- The increase in lone-parent families

 amyfo7amyfo7

-GCSE sociology [Eduqas/ WJEC]- Global families
+GCSE sociology [Eduqas/ WJEC]- The increase in lone-parent families

 (0)